silverwind/default-gateway/README.md

 > Get the default network gateway, cross-platform.

 Obtains the machine's default gateway through `exec` calls to OS routing interfaces.

-On Linux and Android, the `ip` command must be available (usually provided by the `iproute2` package).
-On IBM i, the `db2util` command must be available (provided by the `db2util` package).
-On Windows, `wmic` must be available.
+- On Linux and Android, the `ip` command must be available (usually provided by the `iproute2` package).
+- On Windows, `wmic` must be available.
+- On IBM i, the `db2util` command must be available (provided by the `db2util` package).
+- On Unix (and macOS), the `netstat` command must be available.

 ## Installation